 - We jinjas (temples), it is considered taboo to do anything wrong there;

-- When a child is born in Japan, his name is included in a jinja, making the child a “family child”.
-When a person dies, he becomes a "family spirit";
+- When a child is born in Japan, his name is included in a jingle, making the child a "child of the family".
+When the person dies, they become a "family spirit";

 - The Shinto gods are, for the most part, guardians of the people.
 However, some can be malignant;